 How the Test is Performed

 Fetal echocardiography is a test that is done while the baby is still in the womb.
-It is usually done during the second trimester of pregnancy, when the woman is about 18 – 24 weeks pregnant.
+It is most often done during the second trimester of pregnancy.
+This is when a woman is about 18 to 24 weeks pregnant.

-In an abdominal ultrasound, the person performing the test places a clear, water-based gel on your belly and then moves a hand-held probe over the area.
-The probe sends out sound waves, which bounce off the baby’s heart and create a picture of the heart on a computer screen.
+In an abdominal ultrasound, the person performing the test places a clear, water-based gel on your belly.
+A hand-held probe is moved over the area.
+The probe sends out sound waves, which bounce off the baby's heart and create a picture of the heart on a computer screen.

 In a transvaginal ultrasound, a much smaller probe is placed into the vagina.
 A transvaginal ultrasound can be done earlier in the pregnancy and produces a clearer image than an abdominal ultrasound.

 No special preparation is needed for this test.

 The conducting gel may feel slightly cold and wet.
 You will not feel the ultrasound waves.

 Why the Test is Performed

 This test is done to detect a heart problem before the baby is born.
 It can provide a more detailed image of the baby's heart than a regular pregnancy ultrasound.

 The test may be done if: